It’s the day of the big launch and I’m scared shitless. As in, I can’t even poop right now.

-There’s no great effort or heart in that bikini, but there’s tremendous heart in your work.
+There’s no great effort or heart in putting on that bikini, but there’s tremendous heart in your work.
 And it’s the putting your heart on the line that’s terrifying.

 I get it.
 I’m right there, and I applaud you for being there as well.

 The more terrified you are, the closer you are to expressing your heart’s true purpose in your business.

 It’s absolutely terrifying to say, “I made this to serve you and I hope it does you some good.”
 I implore you to say it anyway, because…

 Fear is just the douchebag who punches you in the stomach when you’re doing great work.

 In my case, fear is bald, hails from Jersey, and hangs out in a boxing ring when he’s not pestering me.
 [Edited to add: Jersey people, for clarification’s sake: I mean a terrible dude from Jersey — like Teresa’s husband from the Real Housewives — who is stocky and drunk most of the time, and mean, and gets in fist fights at baby christenings because his peepee is tiny.
 THAT kind of Jersey guy.]